Klimentina2709/Safeblink/README.md

   Make sure Node.js is installed.
 You can download it from [Node.js official website](https://nodejs.org/).

 - **Install `http-server`**
-  In the terminal, run the following command:
+  In the terminal, run the following command (if already don't have it installed):

   ```bash
   npm install -g http-server